saraclohisey/lab_handbook/Lab_Handbook.md

 -!!
 Skill Profiles!!

-- Resources - MK and MHF had some ideas
 - Eddie explainer.
 Not 'how to' but 'why it's set like this' https://www.wiki.ed.ac.uk/display/ResearchServices/Job+Submission
 - Guide on writing a paper